Last updated on July 22, 2025

 Reach is a mechanic that allows a creature to block flying creatures.
 Lots of creatures have reach, so each set usually has a common reach creature in green and sometimes in red.

 You can give a creature reach with enchantments (especially auras), instants, and sorceries.
-Reach is mainly found on green creatures, and it's also on some red creatures, and a few white and black ones.
-There are no blue creatures with reach, fascinating, right?
+Reach is mainly found on green creatures, and it's secondary on some red creatures, and a few white and black ones.
+There are no blue creatures with reach on account of they just have access to flying.

 On with the list!